 I am curious about nature.
-Since I was a little girl I wanted to understand why we are here, and I loved above all the forest and animals...
+Since I was a little girl I wanted to understand why we are here, and I loved the forest and animals more than anything...
 As a child, my best friend was a little bird that lived in a tree trunk!
-I was going to see it in the forest on Saturdays and Sundays, all day long!
+I went to visit it in the forest on Saturdays and Sundays, all day long!

-To try to understand the world, I then embarked on film studies, I watched thousands of films to have a global overview of man, his miseries, his anxieties, his life...
-Then the life-size test: I left alone to the other side of the world, always in more remote areas of civilization...
-And there... a Tiger!
+In order to better understand the world, I embarked on film studies and watched thousands of films to have a global overview of man, his miseries, his anxieties, his life...
+Then the life-size test: I left for the other side of the world, alone, always in the most remote areas of civilization...
+And there...a tiger!
 The best meeting of my life!
-More than 20 years later, he always guides me...
+More than 20 years later, it always guides me...

 How was this meeting so decisive for you?

-The tiger opened the doors to living things, the planet, the mystery of evolution and its perfection...
+The tiger opened me up to the world of nature, the planet, and the mystery of and perfection of evolution...
 Man has its limits, but nature has none!
 You never get bored!

 And it started in Cambodia?

-Back in 1997, I was investigating the traffic of tigers in the northeast of the country.
-The experience of being in a forest that is absolutely virgin of all human destruction is indescribable...
-What we feel is very strong: man is not superior to other beings, there are predators like the tiger or the leopard.
-Putting your footsteps in a tiger's footsteps is a very powerful feeling.
+Back in 1997, I was investigating the trafficking of tigers in the northeast part of the country.
+The experience of being in a forest absolutely untouched by human destruction is indescribable...
+It's a very strong feeling: man is not superior to other beings, there are predators, like the tiger or the leopard.
+Walking in the footsteps of a tiger is very powerful.

 What is Poh Kao's goal?

-This area in northeastern Cambodia is at the heart of three cross-border national parks with Vietnam and Laos, the largest primary forest area in Southeast Asia.
-We still protect 24 endangered wildlife species, such as the Nebula Panther-the first feline appeared on Earth 81 million years ago, ancestor of all others! -but also the gaur, the largest bovine in the world, the Dhol, aka the Asian Wild Dog, 5 species of primates, all thanks to the community patrols we have put in place.
-We have trained the villagers of these ethnic minorities in anti-poaching techniques and in the fight against illegal logging.
-This model of direct protection of biodiversity and primary forest is hailed by scientists and experts, the work of our patrols is recognized, it is an immense recognition for this people of the forest.
+The largest primary forest area in Southeast Asia is located between northeastern Cambodia, Vietnam, and Laos, to create a giant national park that spans the borders of these three countries.
+We protect 24 endangered wildlife species, such as the nebula panther—the first feline to have appeared on Earth, 81 million years ago, ancestor of all others!—the gaur, which is the largest bovine in the world, the dhol, aka the Asian wild dog, and 5 species of primates, all thanks to the community patrols we have put in place.
+We have trained the villagers of these ethnic minorities anti-poaching techniques and taught them about how to fight against illegal logging.
+This model of direct protection of biodiversity and primary forest is hailed by scientists and experts, the work of our patrols is recognized, and it is immense recognition for this people of the forest.